sarah-laing/whiteboarded/README.md

-Problems from interviews and firecode.io
+Problems from interviews and firecode.io.
+These are exercises, clearly coded to production standards.